 Our webinars are a platform for hosts and hoteliers to share ideas, tips and suggestions to help everyone cope with this pandemic, as businesses and as individuals.

-Each week, our team of in-house experts and knowledgeable guests cover all the latest developments around COVID-19 that you need to be aware of in order to safeguard your business as much as possible from the impact of the crisis, and navigate your way through this most challenging of years.
-Our series of webinars have highlighted the actions to take since lockdown began, and now focus on best practice and steps to take right now as demand and guests return at last.
+Our team of in-house experts and knowledgeable guests cover all the latest developments around COVID-19 that you need to be aware of in order to safeguard your business as much as possible from the impact of the crisis, and navigate your way through this most challenging of years.
+Our series of webinars have highlighted the actions to take since lockdown began, and now focus on best practice and steps to take right now to stay open and stay safe in the current travel environment.

 On our next webinar:

 Expert guests on the webinar include Alistair Handyside, Executive Chairman of the Professional Association of Self-Caterers, to discuss how to adapt your vacation rental properties and portfolios for the 2021 guest.

 Plus we’ll be joined by Stuart Mills, founder of Useyourlocal.com to chat to us about how pubs with rooms and Inns can adapt now to come out of this most difficult of trading years ready for 2021.
 Whilst Kelly and Paul from The Ship Inn in Wylam will tell us how she has successfully adapted her business, ready for the year ahead.

 To reserve your free spot now click here.

 Join us on select Wednesday dates for updates on the latest news, plus shared ideas from B&Bs, hotels, vacation rentals and apartments to help your business.

 - Our next SHARE webinar is taking place on:

 Wednesday 25th November at 12 noon, click here to reserve your spot.